AstroMined/pygithub-mcp-server/docs/progress.md

 Schema models have been reorganized into domain-specific files and enhanced with validation rules to prevent empty strings in critical fields.
 This improves maintainability, discoverability, and error handling.
 The reorganization establishes a foundation for schema-first development approach for new features.

+We've significantly improved test coverage for schema validation, particularly for the issues.py file, which now has 99-100% coverage.
+We've added comprehensive tests for datetime validation with various timezone formats, including negative timezone offsets (-05:00, -0500) which were previously untested.
+This has addressed a specific branch coverage gap in the validate_since method that was handling timezone formats.

 We've addressed specific test failures in schema validation by adding strict=True to field definitions in CreateIssueParams and GetIssueParams, and fixing validation for empty content lists in ToolResponse.
 These changes ensure proper type checking and prevent automatic type coercion, which was causing test failures.

 We've fixed issues in the test suite by correcting indentation problems in tests/schemas/test_issues.py and removing a redundant test file (tests/schemas/test_issues_complete.py) that was causing confusion and test failures.
 The redundant file was incomplete and had a truncated test method that was causing a NameError during test execution.